Dish TV

-DishTV India (stylised as dishtv) is an Indian satellite television provider based in Noida, Uttar Pradesh with Yes Bank as its biggest stakeholder.
+DishTV India Ltd. (stylised as dishtv) is an Indian subscription based satellite television provider based in Noida.
 DishTV was launched by the Zee Group on 2 October 2003.
 It ranked #437 and #5 on the list of media companies in Fortune India 500 roster of India's largest corporations in 2011.
 Dish TV was also voted India's most trusted DTH brand according to the Brand Trust Report 2014, a study conducted by Trust Research Advisory.
 On 22 March 2018, Dish TV completed a merger with Videocon d2h, creating the largest DTH provider in India at the time of merger.

 History

 DishTV launched the first DTH service in India on 2 October 2003.
 The company decided not to compete against entrenched cable operators in metros and urban areas, and instead focused on providing services to rural areas and regions not serviced by cable television.
 Jawahar Goel, who led the launch, recalled 10 years later, "We hardly had four transponders and could offer only 48 channels, compared to analog cable that was giving 60 and was much cheaper.
-And, STAR refused to give its channels.
+And, Star refused to give its channels.
 So, we decided to go slow and concentrate in cable-dry and cable-frustrated markets, rather than cable-rich markets and build the market step by step."
 Dish TV acquired 350,000 subscribers within 2 years of the launch.

-Following bitter legal proceedings between STAR and Zee, in 2007, the two companies called a truce and began offering their channels on each other's services.
+Following bitter legal proceedings between Star and Zee, in 2007, the two companies called a truce and began offering their channels on each other's services.
 This decision and Dish TV's acquisition of more transponders enabled them to offer 150 channels on their service, more than any other DTH service in India at the time.